janis-commerce/app-check-updates/README.md

 | env | (required) String | Janis environment where we are working |
 | app | (required) String | Application we work on |

+### Automatic Installation

+Since version 3.3.0, `updateFromJanis` automatically triggers the APK installation after a successful download.
+The installation process:

+1. Downloads the APK from Janis server
+2. Automatically opens Android's installer
+3. User only needs to tap "Install"
+4. Android handles the app replacement automatically

+**Note:** If the installation fails (e.g., due to permissions), the APK remains downloaded and the user can install it manually from their device's file manager.

 ## Installation

 The minimum required versions for using the package are **react: 17.0.2** and **react-native: 0.67.5**.